DS-USAFA/Solution-Manual-CPS/docs/01-Data-Case-Study-Solutions.md

   c.
 Report the percent of patients in the treatment group who were pain free 24 hours after receiving acupuncture.

-  There are 23.2% of the treatment group pain free.
+  There was 23.2% of the treatment group pain free.

   d.
 Repeat for the control group.

-  There are only 4.3% of the control group pain free.
+  There were only 4.3% of the control group pain free.

   e.
 At first glance, does acupuncture appear to be an effective treatment for migraines?
 Explain your reasoning.

-  Yes, a substantial increase in the percentage of patients pain free after acupuncture versus those with no acupuncture, so it appears to be effective.
+  Yes, there was a substantial increase in the percentage of patients pain free after acupuncture versus those with no acupuncture, so it appears to be effective.

   f.
 Do the data provide convincing evidence that there is a real pain reduction for those patients in the treatment group?
 Or do you think that the observed difference might just be due to chance?